Stainless Steel Cylinders Chandelier

 Other versions: This stainless steel cylinders chandelier exists in several varieties.

 This chandeliers has similarities with the Tornado lamp designed by Elio Martinelli in 1964.
 The Tornado is in white painted aluminium.

 Stainless steel or Inox is an alloy of iron and chrome.

 A stainless steel table lamp in all probability made by the same producer is an Italian lamp.
 It is on display here on Vintageinfo.

-Often described as a lamp made by Reggiani.
+Often attributed as a lamp made by Reggiani.
 Reggiani made many lamps in polished stainless steel.

 Often described as a lamp made by French artist Max Sauze.
-Max Sauze produced/produces similar lamps, but all made in aluminium.
+Max Sauze produced and produces similar lamps, but all made in aluminium.

 Maison Charles produced and produces several lamps in stainless steel.
 One fine example with some similarities is the Ruban table lamp, designed by Jacques Charles.

 Stainless steel lamps in this style were among others designed and made by Robert Sonneman and Curtis Jere (USA), Louis Durot (France), Henri Mathieu(France), Gallery Oxar (France), Michel Boyer (France), Jacques Quinet(France), Françoise Sée (France), Reggiani (Italy).
 Lumenform (Italy), Gaetano Missaglia (Italy).
 Edera Radici designed for Sagim (Italy), Polam (Poland).Stilnovo (Italy) produced the Spinnaker lamp designed by Corsini and Wiskemann in 1968.
 The Curtis Jerré “Cloud” chandelier has many similarities with this one.